BELARUS: Threatened with criminal prosecution for sharing faith in public

 On 15 April, the day before Orthodox Christian Easter, police arrested seven young Protestants from several churches who were talking about their faith with passers-by in central Minsk and took them handcuffed to the police station.
 A court fined each about two months' average wages (https://www.forum18.org/archive.php?article_id=2831).

-In 2022, courts used Administrative Code Article 24.23, Part 1 ("Violation of the procedure for organising or conducting a mass event or demonstration") to punish three Protestant pastors in Gomel for holding outdoor baptisms, and two Protestant pastors in Minsk (https://www.forum18.org/archive.php?article_id=2777) for leading worship in the car park of the confiscated New Life Pentecostal Church.
+In 2022, courts used Administrative Code Article 24.23 ("Violation of the procedure for organising or conducting a mass event or demonstration") to punish four Protestant pastors in Gomel for holding outdoor baptisms, and two Protestant pastors in Minsk (https://www.forum18.org/archive.php?article_id=2777) for leading worship in the car park of the confiscated New Life Pentecostal Church.

 Baptist's earlier punishments for sharing faith